liran2000/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 At this approach, the Feature Flags configuration is saved locally at the SDK.
 Feature flag evaluation is done on locally via the SDK and not affecting network traffic.
-With this approach, configuration can be fetched on initialization, and be refreshed periodically and/or when there is a configuration change, which can be triggered at the SDK via stream event from the Feature Flags service.
+With this approach, configuration can be fetched on initialization, and be refreshed periodically and/or when there is a configuration change, which can be triggered at the SDK via stream event (for example [SSE](https://en.wikipedia.org/wiki/Server-sent_events)) from the Feature Flags service.
 When this approach is used, evaluation analytics metrics can be aggregated at the SDK side and published separately, as not every flag evaluation triggers a message to the Features Service / Proxy.

 ###  Local evaluation - example flow